 To our family and friends, we are known as the minimalist.
 The realization that we don't need all "that stuff" was when we moved from a 4-bedroom house with a huge basement to a 1-bedroom condo with a small storage in the basement.
-Since that time, we have lived with the rule that when we buy something new, we had to throw out something old.
-Sadly, no antiques in this household:-(!
-This KISS (Keep It Simple, Stupid) principle has helped to keep our house clutter free.
+Since then, we have lived with the rule that when we buy something new, we have to throw out something old.
+Sadly, no antiques in this household :-(!
+This KISS (Keep It Simple, Stupid) principle has helped us keep our place clutter free.

 Sesame Noodles